HomeOnMars/projektoOmnijo/OmniCentro.md

 in the Southern Hemisphere,
 somewhere in the middle between Chile and New Zealand.

+#### Foundation of *Regno de Omnijo*

 Although it has always been a monarchy since time immemorial even before the Colonial era, it used to have a different name **just half a year ago**.
-In (fictional) fact, it used to have a different flag, a different national color, a dfferent anthem, and even a different official language, despite also being plagued by the corruption in the government.
+In (fictional) fact, it used to have a different flag, a different national color, a dfferent anthem, a different official religion, and even a different official language.
+Despite also being plagued by the corruption in the government, life there was mostly just fine.
 However, so much has changed since that faithful day.

 <span style="color:Silver">Serena</span> was only **18** when it all happened.